Taken from our Policies document, the following is recommended,

 Weather and Other Issues

 The safety of all participants is the prime concern of all umpires when it comes to inclement weather, temperatures, air conditions, fitness of field conditions, or other circumstances/ conditions.

-– Decide by 4:30 pm on the day of the game as to whether conditions allow for the game to start.
+Decide by at least two hours prior to game time as to whether conditions allow for the game to start.
 If it is judged the conditions are unsafe/unsuitable to start the game, the home team is to notify the CASUA and the visiting team that the game has been cancelled.

 Contact the assigner by